 You’re cheering her on during tummy time, camera in hand, waiting for her to complete that first roll.
 But what happens next?
 Is it safe for your baby to be flipping in her sleep like a little acrobat?
 Be prepared with everything you need to know about side and stomach sleeping.

-Completely normal.
+Side sleeping is completely normal.
 But more than a little nerve-wracking for mom and dad.
-Until your baby has mastered a complete roll, they should sleep on their backs to reduce the risk of Sudden Infant Death Syndrome (SIDS).
+Until your baby has mastered a complete roll, the sleeping position should be sleep on their backs to reduce the risk of Sudden Infant Death Syndrome (SIDS).
 Babies who can roll independently can safely sleep on side or tummy.

 What to expect—and how to be ready

 Babies can show signs of rolling over as early as 3 months old or as late as 7 months old.
-Once your little one begins this new trick, she’ll want to try it all the time.
+Once your little one begins this new trick, she’ll want to try it all the time and it can lead to increases the risks.

 How to be ready: Once rolling starts, swaddling stops.
 So at first signs of rolling, you’ll want to start transitioning her out of the swaddle into a sack.
 The Zen Sack™ is reversible and gently weighted to help babies relax and sleep longer, making the transition seamless.